 The “Sentimental” Template

-“Good evening, everyone.
+“Good evening.
 For those who don’t know me, I’m [Name].
 I’ve known [Groom] for [Number] years.
-When I first met [Groom], he was [funny/honest description].
+When I first met him, he was [funny description].
 But when [Partner] came into the picture, I saw a change.
-He became [Trait].
+He became [Positive Trait].
 [Partner], thank you for making him the man he is today.
 Let’s raise a glass to a lifetime of adventures.
 To the happy couple!”

 The “Short & Sweet” Template